-In this work, we introduce a Service Entity Mapping (SEM) scheme, which extends traditional VNE by explicitly allowing \SF\ co-location.
-We focus on developing a general solution framework for SEM problems, aiming at fully leveraging the enabling capabilities of the network to enhance the utilization of computing resources and improve service satisfaction.
+In this work, we propose a Service Entity Mapping (SEM) scheme that extends typical VNE by explicitly optimizing \SF\ co-location as an integral part of the decision process.
+We focus on developing a general framework for solving SEM problems, aiming to fully leverage the network's enabling capabilities to enhance the utilization of computing resources and improve service satisfaction.
 The main contributions are summarized as follows:

-\begin{enumerate} \item We introduce the SEM scheme, a crucial extension of traditional Virtual Network Embedding (VNE), specifically tailored for CPN environments.
-SEM overcomes the fundamental limitations of VNE in efficiently achieving network-enabled integration of distributed computing resources by allowing explicit optimization of service function co-location. \item We formulate the online SEM problem as a mathematical model that optimizes long-term system performance by balancing service request satisfaction and computing resource utilization against maintaining network overhead.
-We formally prove the problem’s NP-Hardness, and discuss key challenges for practical optimization, including highly coupled decision variables, exponential solution space explosion, and the breakdown of local metrics. \item We develop an Adaptive Bilevel Search (ABS) framework for solving the SEM problem.
-This framework integrates a graph partitioning perspective for generating co-location-aware mapping decisions, a bilevel optimization structure combined with an adaptive feedback mechanism for robust global exploration beyond local optima, and resource fragmentation as a global evaluation mechanism.
-This comprehensive design empowers ABS to iteratively refine mapping decisions via feedback, bridging global and local optimization and enabling continuous evolution toward overall system optimality. \item We empirically validate the efficacy and superiority of the proposed ABS framework through extensive simulations.
+\begin{enumerate} \item We introduce Service Entity Mapping (SEM), an extension of VNE tailored to CPN environments.
+SEM elevates \SF\ co-location from a feasibility option to an explicit mapping decision, capturing compute–network coupling and enabling more effective integration of distributed computing resources. \item We formulate the online SEM problem as a mathematical model that optimizes long-term system performance by balancing service satisfaction and computing resource utilization against maintaining network overhead.
+We formally prove the problem’s NP-hardness, and discuss key challenges for practical optimization. \item We develop an Adaptive Bilevel Search (ABS) framework for solving the SEM problem.
+This framework integrates a graph partitioning perspective for generating co-location-aware mapping decisions, a bilevel optimization structure combined with an adaptive feedback mechanism for robust global exploration, and resource fragmentation metrics for long-term performance evaluation.
+This comprehensive design empowers ABS to iteratively refine mapping decisions via feedback, bridging global and local optimization and enabling continuous evolution toward overall system optimality. \item We validate the efficacy and superiority of the proposed ABS framework through extensive simulations.
 Specifically, we implement ABS by leveraging a distributed particle swarm optimization algorithm.
 Our comprehensive experimental results demonstrate that ABS significantly outperforms state-of-the-art methods across key performance metrics, including system profit, service request acceptance ratio, and long-term average revenue. \end{enumerate}

 The rest of the paper is organized as follows.
 Section~\ref{secs:related} reviews related works.
 Section~\ref{secs:model} formulates the mathematical model of the online SEM problem, analyzes its theoretical and practical difficulties, and provides key solution insights.
 Section~\ref{sec: framework} proposes the design of the ABS framework and presents its implementation details.
 Section~\ref{secs:evaluation} discusses the simulation results.
 Finally, Section~\ref{secs:conclusion} concludes the paper.